SJ (singer)

 Scott Jablonski (known by his stage name SJ) is an American singer-songwriter, performing artist, and attorney based in South Florida.
 As a recording artist, SJ has released two studio albums and one live album through his independent record label, Acoustic Soul Records.
-In 2011, the singer was nominated by Sirius XM's The Coffee House as "Discovery of the Year", and his song "I Like You" appeared on several airplay charts in the US in 2012.
+In 2011, the singer was nominated by SiriusXM's The Coffee House as "Discovery of the Year", and his song "I Like You" appeared on several airplay charts in the US in 2012.
 He has opened for acts like Ed Sheeran and Pentatonix.

 Early life and education

 Jablonski was born in Cleveland, Ohio.
 He graduated from Gannon University in 1999 with a bachelor's degree in political science and foreign language studies.
 He also played varsity soccer while at the school.
 In 2004, he earned a master's degree at the University of Pittsburgh's Graduate School of Public and International Affairs.
 He also earned a JD degree from the school that year.